 3. Discounted AWS Training and access to Solutions Training for Partners

 Training discounts lower the barrier to building depth where it counts.
-We blend formal curriculum with “brown-bag” deep dives led by our architects who bring war stories from the field—why a particular data ingestion path blew up under schema drift, or how a stability pattern avoided a weekend incident.
-Solutions Training for Partners becomes a library of patterns we can adapt rather than memorize, and the effect in presales is immediate: discovery questions get sharper, and demos feel like solutions, not tours.
+We blend formal training with brown bag deep dives led by architects carrying field scars.
+They explain why a data ingestion path failed under schema drift.
+Likewise, they show how a stability pattern prevented a weekend incident.
+Consequently, Solutions Training for Partners becomes a pattern library, not a memorization exercise.
+In presales, discovery gets sharper, and demos feel like solutions instead of tours.

 4. Guidance from Partner Solutions Architects and partner development resources